 Inbetweeners is just as important as main character animators.
 They round out a character’s movements and articulate the character’s personality through posing.
 Inbetweeners are paid an average of $78,230 USD a year.

-A motion designer, or motion graphics designer, partners with art directors and creative teams to create animated content for the web, TV, or films; this involves digital animation production for movie clips, advertisements, small title sequences, and more.
-Typically, motion designers are highly skilled in visual effects and other graphic design animation techniques.
+A motion designer, or motion graphics designer, partners with art directors and creative teams to create animated content for the web, TV, or films, specializing in 3D animation for production.
+This involves digital animation production for movie clips, advertisements, small title sequences, and more.
+Typically, motion designers are highly skilled in visual effects, other graphic design tool and animation techniques.

 Motion designers are in high demand in industries like social media marketing and advertising; they can work as a freelance and also in-house for a company.
 The average annual salary for a motion designer is around $62,000 USD.